The Arc Tank Process

 Columbia Point, Boston

 Wednesday, November 15, 2017

 The application process for The Arc Tank will be conducted in two phases:

-Phase 1 will include initial application review by a panel of professionals that represent a broad range of experience including, but not limited to: community integration, disability services, business development, and entrepreneurial experience.
+Phase 1 included an initial review of applications submitted (deadline for submission was September 29th) by a panel of professionals that represent a broad range of experience including, but not limited to: community integration, disability services, business development, and entrepreneurial experience.
 All applications received will be reviewed and scored by a minimum of three people.

 • Creative concept/positive disruptive ideas

 • Number of people concept/idea will reach

 • Does concept address a need/supply a benefit?

 • Is the concept achievable within the timeframe?

 • Does the concept support people in the greater Boston area, Massachusetts or on a national level?